 I just needed a thumbs up from someone, from anyone.

-Instead, my parents were furious, dramatic, and disappointed.
-They were scared and the least supportive: by supporting me they must not have wanted to encourage me in this craziness that I was pushing for.
+Instead, my parents were disappointed.
+They were scared and unsupportive for they didn’t want to encourage the craziness that I was pushing for.

 I took a leap of faith.
 I booked a one-way ticket to South America when I hadn’t even applied for a visa.